graphicbeacon/supabase_riverpod_minicourse/README.md

 ## Getting started

 1. Install [Flutter](https://docs.flutter.dev/get-started/install) (_Includes Dart SDK_)
+2. Setup and Configure your Supabase project (See the mini course)
-2. Update packages with `flutter pub get`
+3. Update packages with `flutter pub get`
-3. Run project with `flutter run`
+4. Run project with `flutter run`

-_**Please note:** This is the "starter" branch for the Supabase & Riverpod free minicourse on YouTube.
-Checkout the "main" branch for the complete solution._
+_**Please note:** This is the "main" branch for the Supabase & Riverpod free minicourse on YouTube.
+Checkout the "starter" branch for the base setup of the course._